ClarkGH/smackhem/DESIGN.md

 ###### 9.2.8 Translation and Final Matrix

 We want to store the inverted position of the camera.
 View matrices move the world in the opposite direction vs moving the camera.
-You will always be at "the center".
+We will always be at "the center".

 - e[12] to e[14] store the inverted position of the camera.